 Uniclass2 information will be removed from our BIM objects going forward and the parameters Uniclass2015Version, Uniclass2015Reference and Uniclass2015Description will be used to house Uniclass 2015 details.

 NBS Plus is a library of manufacturers' product information, linked to specific clauses within the NBS specification software products - NBS Create, NBS Building, NBS Landscape and NBS Scheduler.
 This information will be mapped to Uniclass 2015 in syncronisation with the NBS Create activity noted below.

 In 2016, we have been liaising with customers to explore user preferences.
 Our ambiitions were to progress with implementation during 2016.
 Based on findings from research carried out in summer 2016, indications are that users wish to author and output specifications in the classification of their choice depending on the project – with Uniclass 2015 potentially being the default for new projects.
 Further beta research is required to investigate user requirements in more detail and also extending across the wider Create customer base.
-Currently we anticipate this exploratory work will result in development activity taking place in early 2017.
+Currently we anticipate this exploratory work will result in development activity taking place in 2017.